Leafie, A Hen into the Wild: Soundtrack

 The South Korean and English versions each contain a different soundtrack.
 The South Korean soundtrack is composed by Lee Ji-soo while the English soundtrack is composed by Patrick Cannell.
-The former was released in on CD in 2011, consisting of 22 tracks.
+The former was released on CD in 2011, consisting of 22 tracks.

 Reception

 Historically South Korean animated features have struggled to draw viewers.
 This prolonged slump is evidenced by My Beautiful Girl, Mari (2001), Wonderful Days (2003), Oseam (2003), Aachi & Ssipak (2005), and Yobi, the Five Tailed Fox (2006) which all performed dismally at the box office.
 No domestic animated film had ever achieved 1 million viewers.

 Undaunted by the knowingly discouraging prognoses from industry insiders, Leafie went on to rake in more than 2.2 million tickets, while recouping its production budget in just four weeks.
 It has become South Korea's most successful animated film since the country's first feature-length cartoon, A Story of Hong Gildong (1967).